-5 Learning and Development Strategies to Improve Agent Performance
+5 L&D Strategies to Improve Agent Performance

 In today’s customer-driven world, contact centers play a vital role, ensuring customers receive the support they need.
 The agents responsible for handling such a wide variety of customer inquiries, complaints, and requests on a daily basis must assimilate a diverse set of skills – both soft and hard.
 The costs of such training, both in time and capital, can get out of hand quickly – especially when you’re trying to improve CX.
 Here are 5 learning and development strategies that contact centers should consider to improve agent performance, and (spoiler alert) why you should automate them.

 Practice makes perfect and, as we know, contact center agents must navigate a variety of tools and technologies during customer interactions; it may be difficult for them to remember them all.
 Holding regular training sessions, even daily micro-lessons, will help hone agents’ customer service skills, product knowledge, communication techniques, and problem-solving abilities.
 Regular training will help agents increase competence and confidence.

 E-learning platforms, such as SymTrain, provide agents with the flexibility of learning at their own pace and convenience.
 The courses can be accessed from anywhere, anytime, and on any device.
 The e-learning modules, or “Syms,” can also be assigned to suit the agent’s specific needs and skill level.

 Nesting new agents with seasoned ones is expensive and detracts from performance.
 Instead, realize the benefits of peer-to-peer learning by using customer conversations with your best agents as training material for those who need practice.
 By automating role-play agents can learn from each other’s experiences, without using up their time and energy.
 As agents realize helping their peers doesn’t cost them effort, you will see an uptick in best-practice ideas, collaboration, and knowledge sharing.